"A person must build ladders to climb to the heavens.”

 Rabbi Ariel Root Wolpe, Spiritual Leader

 Rabbi Ariel is a mother, musician, and spiritual educator.
 Originally from Philadelphia, Ariel studied religion and music as an undergraduate at Emory University and was ordained at Ziegler School of Rabbinic Studies, where she focused on Hasidic commentaries and feminist interpretations of Jewish history and ritual.
 After ordination, Ariel studied Jewish music as a Rising Song Resident and in Philadelphia.
-She founded Ma’alot in 2021 and has been serving in the roles of rabbi and executive director since then.
+She founded Ma’alot in 2021 and has been serving in the roles of spiritual leader and executive director since then.

 In the news